As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full

 Waterproof Crossbody Pouches and Backpacks

 If you are looking for something genuinely waterproof – take a look at Booe.
-These bags are not just good for exploring on land but also in your kayak, paddleboard, and other water adventures.
+These bags are not only a great choice for exploring on land but also in a kayak, paddleboard, and other water adventures.

 Best Features of Waterproof Crossbody Bag

 Unlike a typical dry bag, Booe uses a toothless zipper technology that allows you to easily access your items.
-These bags and backpacks are ideal for boat life.
+These bags and backpacks are the best choice for boat life.
 It doesn’t hurt that they’re stylish too!

 Final Thoughts on Clothing for Sailing

 There are a lot of ideas out there about what sailing clothes are essential on a sailboat.
 Depending on where and how you are cruising will dictate what you can and can’t live without.

 On most days, I’m in swim leggings and a swim top with a sun wrap.
-When we go ashore, I shift to a lightweight skirt and tank or tee with a sun wrap.
+When we go ashore, I shift to a lightweight fabric skirt and tank or tee with a sun wrap.